All Episodes

 And so everything else that happens, if there's regulation at all, is on the state level.

-And then that that differs across states.
+And then that differs across states.

 And so in this case, the intended parents were in California and the surrogate was in Virginia.

-And so when it comes to things like who is the legal parent of the child, you know, you get into this very interesting situation where like in California, if you implant the embryo, if you transfer the embryo within California, a California court will give you a parentage order that you can then take to the state of Virginia and say, you know, that's my baby, even if Virginia has different um, you know, different rules.
+And so when it comes to things like who is the legal parent of the child, you know, you get into this very, very interesting situation where like in California, if you implant the embryo, if you transfer the embryo within California, a California court will give you a parentage order that you can then take to the state of Virginia and say, you know, that's my baby, even if Virginia has different, you know, different rules.

 I think you said New York State has some regulations now.

-Um, but you also talked about how this is becoming increasingly popular in Silicon Valley, where obviously, again, there's this kind of economic disparity.
+But you also talked about how this is becoming increasingly popular in Silicon Valley, where obviously, again, there's this kind of economic disparity.

 What are some of those?